ericchase-library/ts-library/README.md

 ### Code Formatting

-The most important use case for code formatting is code review through version control (git).
+The most important use case for code formatting is code review through version control (Git).
 Every project should have a formatter set up that can be easily run through a command.
-The command could run an npm package or a custom formatting scripts.
+The command could run an NPM package or a custom formatting scripts.
 It doesn't matter how it does it, as long as it does it.

 Beyond that, code formatting is secondly a way to make the code base easier to read for the developer.
 As long as you diligently run the project formatter before committing changes, you are free to format the code temporarily however you like!
 And I encourage you to do so, because the more familiar the code is to you, the easier it will be to read and write for you.